Day trips from Key West to Cuba – can it be done this year? The short answer is:

 There are a few companies that offer chartered boat trips from Key West to Cuba, and they typically depart from the Key West marina.

-You can do a single-day round trip between Key West and Cuba, so it is actually possible to go on a day trip by boat!
+You can do a single-day round trip Havana day tour between Key West and Cuba, so it is actually possible to go on a day trip by boat!

 Also read: Amazing Havana Rooftop Bars & Restaurants!

-You still need the Cuban tourist card, and you can buy one at the American Airlines check-in at the Miami International Airport if you don’t have time to order one online beforehand!
+Remember, you still need the Cuban tourist card to enter Cuba, and you can buy one online beforehand or at the American Airlines check-in at the Miami International Airport before Cuba flights!

 Price Example Return Flight Miami – Havana

 This is a price example of a return flight Miami – Havana – Miami in one day:

 |A Return Ticket Miami – Havana 1 person (6 am – 9 pm)||$695|

 |A ONE-WAY Ticket Miami – Havana 1 person||$298!|